VictorHernandoParral/shakers-ai-case-study/app/data/kb/shakers_faq/freelancer/010-how-long-does-the-process-of-registering-as-a-self-employed-worker-in-spain-take.md

 title: "How long does the process of registering as a self-employed worker in Spain take?"
 audience: freelancer
 source: shakers_faq
+relpath: freelancer/010-how-long-does-the-process-of-registering-as-a-self-employed-worker-in-spain-take.md
 ordinal: 10
-relpath: shakers_faq/freelancer/010-how-long-does-the-process-of-registering-as-a-self-employed-worker-in-spain-take.md
-tags: [faq]
 ---

-# How long does the process of registering as a self-employed worker in Spain take?

-**Q:** How long does the process of registering as a self-employed worker in Spain take?
+**Answer:**

-**A:** The deadlines are:
+The deadlines are:

 1 day at the Tax Office